artofcodelabs/rdux/README.md

 end
 ```

+#### Suggested Directory Structure:

-The location that is often used for entities like these accross code bases is `app/services`.
+The location that is often used for entities like actions accross code bases is `app/services`.
-Which is de facto the bag of random objects.
+This directory is de facto the bag of random objects.
-I'd recomment to keep actions inside `app/actions`.
+I'd recomment to place actions inside `app/actions` for better organization and consistency.
 Actions are consistent in terms of structure, input and output data.
 They are good canditates to create a new layer in Rails apps.

 Structure: